 - Check the unbalance: The unbalance is the most common malfunction when it comes to water pumps, so check it first.
 It’s the primary mechanism to transfer the rotational energy into the vibration.

 - Check the alignment: Misalignment can cause a radial force and could also lead to a high loading on the water pump bearings.

 If you’ve determined that the noise is being caused by vibrations, then the solution to your problems can be pretty simple.
-All you have to do is refit your pump using isolation strips.
+All you have to do is refit your water pump using isolation strips.
 Just remember, the strips need to be put in between the pump and the structure in order to keep the vibrations from reaching the structure.